josema88/IaCWithAzure/README.md

 ![AzDevops18](https://github.com/josema88/IaCWithAzure/blob/master/Images/AzDevOps18.png)

 #### Create Pipeline variables
 These pipeline variables will be used in order to parametrize names for some resources and avoid the hardcoding withing the scripts.
+These variables will be used to create the Azure resources that will store the Terraform Backend.
 ![AzDevops11](https://github.com/josema88/IaCWithAzure/blob/master/Images/AzDevOps11.png)

 ### Terraform Backend
 By default, Terraform stores state locally in a file named terraform.tfstate.
 When working with Terraform in a team, use of a local file makes Terraform usage complicated.
 With remote state, Terraform writes the state data to a remote data store.
 For this sample we will use a Terraform CLI task that allows to create an Azure storage account and storage container to store Terraform state if this not exists yet.
 For more information on Terraform remote state click [here](https://www.terraform.io/docs/state/remote.html)

 ### Terraform Cycle
 When running Terraform in automation, the focus is usually on the core plan/apply cycle.
 The main Terraform workflow is the following:

 ![TFcycle](https://github.com/josema88/IaCWithAzure/blob/master/Images/terraformworkflow.png)

 i.
 Initialize the Terraform working directory.